lcfdiniz/v4uav/README.md

 # V4UAV
-ROS package to control UAVs in power transmission line inspection task using computer vision techniques.

 **About**: This is a complete system to assist human operator in power transmission lines inspection/maintanence routines with unmanned aerial vehicles (UAVs).
 With the help of deep learning models, the program is capable of detecting the lines, estimating its position in relation to the drone and performing the designated action: